Heather Schafer Memorial Scholarship

 - Promoting and supporting projects or activities that have positively impacted health and safety within their department.

 - Assisting in the development of a sound recruitment/retention plan for their department or region.

 - Participating in actions or activities that have measurably improved the emergency response capability of their department.

 - Contributed to an innovative solution that has improved the culture of the department in ways that relate to improved health, safety, recruitment and/or retention, and emergency response.

 Scholarship Terms and Eligibility

 The scholarship covers the cost of the registration fee, airfare (or mileage), meals, and lodging, up to $1,500, to a designated NVFC training event.
-In 2022, two scholarships will be awarded for the Health & Safety Training Summit and two scholarships will be awarded for the Recruitment and Retention Experience.
+In 2022, two scholarships were awarded for the Health & Safety Training Summit and two scholarships were awarded for the Recruitment and Retention Experience.

 Eligible candidates must meet the following criteria:

 - Candidate must be 18 or older.

 - Candidate must be a member of the National Volunteer Fire Council.